 Latin America’s GDP is set to grow in 2020 thanks to Latin America’s four biggest economies: Brazil, Mexico, Argentina and Colombia.
+Those economies have become very big in importing and exporting.
 Forecasted GDP for all four countries is set to grow next year, contributing to the region’s growth of 6% and beating the Asia-Pacific growth rate of 5.3%.
 That’s a significant vote of confidence for the region and has caught the attention of investors and businesses worldwide.

 Although Latin America economies have suffered various degrees of crises in the last decade, 2020 is the year for moving up.
 We look at importing and exporting opportunities in Latam’s biggest four economies.

 Brazil – Importing and Exporting